top of page

 Who killed himself lived down below,

-But we never knew who'd lived and loved
+But we never knew who'd lived before

 In the rooms of the absent son.